 For more information on system requirements and authorization instructions, check out the Klanghelm user manual.

 Pulsar Audio Mu

-The Pulsar Audio Mu (link to check the price at Plugin Boutique) is a plugin emulation of the legendary Manley Variable Mu compressor, which is a modern emulation of the iconic Fairchild 660 tube compressor.
+The Pulsar Audio Mu (link to check the price at Plugin Boutique) is a plugin emulation of the legendary Manley Variable Mu compressor, a modern emulation of the iconic Fairchild 660 tube compressor.

 The Pulsar Audio Mu is compatible with Mac OS and Windows OS and comes in AAX, AU and VST formats.